Time-travel in the geographic and historical heart of the island.

-Strolling through the Heartlands' colonial towns is like stepping onto the set of a period drama, though here the history is living and the communities are thriving.
+Strolling through central Tasmania's colonial towns is like stepping onto the set of a period drama, though here the history is living and the communities are thriving.
 Colonial-era gems include Ross, one of Australia’s finest 19th century villages, and Oatlands, which has the nation’s largest collection of sandstone Georgian buildings - 87 alone in the long main street.
 The entire town of Evandale is National Trust-classified, with plenty to discover behind its handsome facades.

 Hear convict echoes

 The colonial architecture of central Tasmania was built the hard way - by hand, using convict labour.
 The neighbouring estates of Woolmers and Brickendon are showpiece examples of pioneer farming, both of them UNESCO World Heritage-listed convict sites.
 Reminders of convict effort are seen in scores of private and public buildings across the region, and in working features such as the intricately carved Ross Bridge.
 And the stories are legion in sites such as the Ross Female Factory, a probation station for female convicts and their babies.